EntelectChallenge/2018-TowerDefence/rules.md

 ## Economy:
 * Each player will receive {X} energy at the start of their turn.
-* Generators can be built to increase the amount received per turn, more information can be found in the [building-types](#buildings) section.
+* Generators can be built to increase the amount received per turn, more information can be found in the [building types](#building-types) section.
 * Energy is needed to be able to build any building.
 * A player will receive energy every turn of the game - The amount of energy received is **{X}** per turn, without any generators.
 Generators will be discussed in the [building types](#building-types) section.
 * Energy is needed to be able to build a building of any type.